unm-digital-history/campus-history/essays/sub/index.md

 ## Site of Antiwar Occupations

-In 1970 and 2024, students occupied the SUB as a social protest action against the University for its support of the national military industrial complex.
+In 1970 and 2024, students occupied the SUB as a social protest action against the University for its support of the national and global military industrial complex.

 {% include juxtapose.html
 image1="images/subpolice1970.jpg"